johnbillion/user-switching/readme.md

 ### Does this plugin work with BuddyPress? ###

 Yes, and you'll also be able to switch users from member profile screens and the member listing screen.

+### Does this plugin work with bbPress? ###

+Yes, and you'll also be able to switch users from member profile screens.

 ### Does this work as a mu-plugin? ###